 Neither the battery nor a charger is included with this brewer.
 However, your drill’s battery or adapt your Dewalt or Milwaukee Lithium-ion batteries as we have discussed above.

-See Makita coffee maker in action here plus how to use the USB charger.
+See the Makita coffee maker in action here plus how to use the USB charger.

 2. Use a Flameless Cooker